Available for RB Low Roof Van

 The Upstairs Bed Option

 When the main bed section is attached to the ceiling, bedding can be left on top.
-The foam pillow end has a removable 2" foam cushion.
 When the bed is attached to the ceiling, this space provides a convenient shelf.

 Front 3 window screens unzip and roll down.
 Great for photo shooting or just for a more open feeling.
 Various roof racks are optional.